How much can I earn in law?

 Large commercial law firms offer several benefits and bonuses, including pension schemes and life assurance, but some provide more unusual perks.
 Many of the big firms offer gym membership and private healthcare, while Shoosmiths gives a free day off and a gift on your birthday, and Simmons & Simmons provides music and singing lessons.

 All future barristers need to complete a year of practical, on-the-job training at a barristers’ set of chambers, known as pupillage.
 The Bar Standards Board has stipulated that all 12-month pupillages must carry a minimum pupillage award of £12,000.
 The most generous pupillage awards are available from commercial chambers, where barristers advise big companies rather than individuals – these are typically in the region of £40,000 to £50,000 for 12 months.
 Awards are lower at chambers carrying out publicly funded work such as family or criminal law.
-For example, criminal law chambers 29 Bedford Row awards £25,000 for a 12-month pupillage; many criminal sets offer a lot less.
+For example, 3PB Chambers awards £27,000 for a 12-month pupillage; many criminal sets offer less.

 It is difficult to predict how your salary could increase as your career progresses because barristers are self-employed.
 Barristers’ salaries depend on the type of work they are doing and the clients they work for.
 If you gain the status of Queen’s Counsel you are likely to earn between £100,000 and £1,000,000 – although some QCs earn less and others more.